FTSRG-ReteLab/Sajt-vcs-ci-lab/README.md

 ## Finally

 1. Here, I'm just testing some Markdown syntax.
-1. As an exercise
+1. As an very nice exercise
 1. to write better markdowns.

 ```
-Git gud
+Git gud plox
 ```